Imran407704/HostInjection/README.md

 ## Version History

+- **v1.0**: Original version by PikPikcU
-- **v1.2**: Current version with improved progress display and header handling
+- **v1.2**: Modified version with pretty progress by default, improved detection, and enhanced features

-## Credits Time :)
+## Credits

-- **Original Creator**: PikPikcU - This is the original script https://github.com/pikpikcu/hostinject I have just modified and uploaded on my repo full credit goes to PikPikcU.
+- **Original Creator**: [PikPikcU](https://github.com/pikpikcu) - This is based on the original script at https://github.com/pikpikcu/hostinject
+- **Modifications**: Enhanced with pretty progress by default, improved detection capabilities, cache header tracking, and better error handling

+Full credit goes to PikPikcU for the original concept and implementation.
+This is a modified version with additional features.

 ## License